MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 - You need to give multiple users Build permission to multiple items in the same workspace.

 > [!WARNING]
 > Don't grant Build permission by adding consumers to the [Admin, Member, or Contributor workspace roles](../collaborate-share/service-roles-new-workspaces.md#workspace-roles).
 These roles grant _Write_ permission, and not _Build_ permission.
-When users have Write permission, RLS is not enforced, since consumers can view and modify the security rules.
+When users have Write permission, RLS isn't enforced, and it allows them to view and modify the security rules.

 #### Option 3: Item Build permission

-You can grant build permissions to individual data items in a workspace.
+You can grant Build permission to individual data items in a workspace.

 This approach is beneficial when:

 - You provide access to workspace content by adding consumers to the Viewer role.
-- You need to grant Build permission on specific items.
+- You need to grant Build permission only on specific items.
 - You plan to grant Build permission to a small subset of users.

 :::image type="icon" source="media/common/checklist.svg" border="false":::